hardin47/website/Math158/Notes/05b-smooth.md

 > **Local regression** is similar to splines, but differs in an important way.
 The regions are allowed to overlap, and indeed they do so in a very smooth way.

 Local regression (loess - locally weighted scatterplot smoothing) models fit flexible, non-linear models to a point $x_0$ using only training values that are close to $x_0$.
 The distance of the training point from $x_0$ is considered to be a weight and is given by $K_{i0}$.
 We fit weighted least squares regression using the weights from the $X$-direction.
-The algorithm for local regression is given by (page 282, @ISL):
+The algorithm for local regression is given by (section 7.6, @ISL):

 ******
 **Local Regression at $X=x_0$ ($p=2$)**